 Sometimes it seems that Resale Certificate and Tax Exempt are synonymous terms, however, they are not.
 Each means something different.
-So, in an effort to make sure our customers have the most up to date information possible on what a Resale Certificate actually is.
+So, we created this article in an effort to make sure our customers have the most up to date information possible on what a Resale Certificate actually is.

 - Does a resale certificate mean I am tax exempt?